salikahmad/starter-hugo-academic/content/authors/admin/_index.md

 I am an independent journalist based in New Delhi, India.
 I write about politics, human rights, identity, education, health, and environment.
 Recently, I wrote an {{< staticref "https://www.outlookindia.com/website/story/opinion-dear-editor-i-disagree-with-your-both-sides-journalism/354922" "newtab" >}}open letter{{< /staticref >}} to my editor making a case against ‘both-sides’ journalism.
 It sparked a major debate in India's national media with top editors weighing into the discussion.
 The letter was also featured by {{< staticref "https://www.washingtonpost.com" "newtab" >}}The Washington Post{{< /staticref >}} in its daily global newsletter.

-Previously, I was a Special Correspondent at the {{< staticref "https://www.outlookindia.com" "newtab" >}}Outlook{{< /staticref >}} magazine and correspondent at {{< staticref "https://www.hindustantimes.com" "newtab" >}}The Hindustan Times{{< /staticref >}}.
+Previously, I was a Special Correspondent at the {{< staticref "https://www.outlookindia.com" "newtab" >}}Outlook{{< /staticref >}} magazine and prior to that, I was a correspondent at {{< staticref "https://www.hindustantimes.com" "newtab" >}}The Hindustan Times{{< /staticref >}}.
 I have reported from Delhi and Jaipur, as well as from remote areas in the states of Rajasthan and Uttar Pradesh, India.
 I specialize in long-form and features.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/ResumeSalikAhmad.pdf" "newtab" >}}resumé{{< /staticref >}}.